tarannagra/tarannagra.github.io/README.md

-# tarannagra.github.io
+# Taran's Portfolio

-This is my personal website hosted by the lovely GitHub pages.
+Hello, welcome to my professional portfolio, hosted by X.

+More information will be added here once the website has a starting base.